 - Difficulty securing housing or obtaining loans.

-- Hurting your reputation within your Monroe County, MO community.
+- A tarnished reputation in your Monroe County, MO personal and professional circles.

 - Loss or denial of professional licensure opportunities.